-- The applicant adequately demonstrates that the capital and working capital costs are based on reasonable and adequately supported assumptions for all the reasons described above. - The applicant adequately demonstrates availability of sufficient funds for the capital and working capital needs of the proposal for all the reasons described above. - The applicant adequately demonstrates sufficient funds for the operating needs of the proposal and that the financial feasibility of the proposal is based upon reasonable projections of revenues and operating expenses for all the reasons described above. - (6) The applicant shall demonstrate that the proposed project will not result in unnecessary duplication of existing or approved health service capabilities or facilities.
+- The applicant adequately demonstrates that the capital costs are based on reasonable and adequately supported assumptions for all the reasons described above. - The applicant adequately demonstrates availability of sufficient funds for the capital needs of the proposal for all the reasons described above. - The applicant adequately demonstrates sufficient funds for the operating needs of the proposal and that the financial feasibility of the proposal is based upon reasonable projections of revenues and operating expenses for all the reasons described above.

+(6) The applicant shall demonstrate that the proposed project will not result in unnecessary duplication of existing or approved health service capabilities or facilities.

-The applicant proposes to develop a new ASF in Holly Springs with no more than three GI endoscopy rooms upon project completion.
+The applicant proposes to relocate Raleigh Endoscopy Center and develop no more than two new GI endoscopy rooms for a total of no more than six GI endoscopy rooms upon project completion.